 The location of the Village of Shorewood Hills enhances its attractiveness to birds, especially Neotropical woodland migrants.
 The Village of Shorewood Hills is bounded on the north by Lake Mendota.
 The Village is immediately west of the University of Wisconsin-Madison campus.
 A significant portion of this campus border is the UW-Madison Lakeshore Nature Preserve (the 300 acres of natural areas on campus), a Wisconsin Important Bird Area and Site 12 on the Great Wisconsin Birding and Nature Trail: Southern Savanna Region.
 The Preserve has four miles of undeveloped Lake Mendota shoreline.
 The Village of Shorewood Hills also has over a mile of wooded Lake Mendota shoreline immediately west of the Preserve land.
 Three parks, McKenna, Big Foot, and the Marina, are on Lake Mendota.
 Diverse waterfowl and various migrating birds, including Osprey and Bald Eagle, use this lake edge.

 The mature oak forest in the northeast section of the Village is a continuation of the Eagle Heights Woods oak forest, a section of the Lakeshore Nature Preserve.
 This oak extension includes three parks, Koval Woods, McKenna Park, and Four Corners Park.
 Woodland birds from the Preserve regularly come into this portion of the Village and use these parks.
 Also near the Village is Big Woods, another wooded section of the Lakeshore Nature Preserve.
 Finally, University Bay Drive borders the playing fields which adjoins the Lakeshore Nature Preserve Class of 1918 Marsh and University Bay Marsh.
 Birds from these areas regularly visit Shorewood yards and feeders, enriching the bird population of Shorewood Hills.
-A Lakeshore Nature Preserve Checklist is included.
+A Lakeshore Nature Preserve Checklist is available.

 The Village is bounded on the west by the 99.5 acre Blackhawk Country Club.
 The club is part of the Village of Shorewood Hills Parks system but is leased as a golf course.
 The course supports woodland and savanna birds.
 Blackhawk Country Club is trying to obtain recognition from Audubon International for improving its resource use and wildlife habitat.
 It maintains a Bluebird trail.
 In past years, Red-headed Woodpeckers regularly nested at Blackhawk and they still visit annually.